leolanese/leolanese/README.md

 ✅ 🌟**Servant Leader**: Servant is a `person who performs duties for others`.
 A `servant leader` is a person who `acts as a servant first, focusing on the needs and success of the team` because the primary role is to `serve and support the team members`, rather than exerting top-down authority

 ✅ 🌟**Situational Leadership** It is an adaptable "Model of Leadership".
-Is based on the idea that the best way to lead a team is to match your leadership style to the needs of the individual parts of team, means `choosing the right leadership style for the right people`.
+Is based on the idea that the best way to lead a team is to match our leadership style to the needs of the individual parts of team, means `choosing the right leadership style for the right people`.
 I use my trainning and skills in `Situational Leadership` Model to flexible adapt into individual situations when need it

 ✅ 🌟**Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
 Here I'm using `Situational Leadership methodologies`